-|Units||Non-Members||Members (Not a Member?)|
+|Units||Retail||Members (Not a Member?)|

-If we think of Galectin-3 as a trigger for fibrosis that leads to heart disease and cancer, along with other inflammatory degenerative diseases, then it makes sense to add a second biomarker that gives focus to our heart’s structure and function.
+If we think of galectin-3 as a trigger for fibrosis that leads to heart disease and cancer, along with other inflammatory degenerative diseases, then it makes sense to add a second biomarker that gives focus to our heart’s structure and function.

-Fasting is not required.
-Take your medication as prescribed.
+Fasting is not required for this test.
+Take all medications as prescribed.

 The laboratory services are for informational purposes only.
 It is not the intention of National Diagnostics, Inc and Life Extension to provide specific medical advice but rather to provide users with information to better understand their health.
 Specific medical advice including diagnosis and treatment will not be provided.
 Always seek the advice of a trained health professional for medical advice, diagnosis or treatment.

 Both the physician and the testing laboratory are independent contractors with whom National Diagnostics, Inc makes arrangements for your blood tests.
 Neither National Diagnostics, Inc or Life Extension will be liable for any acts or omissions of the physician, the testing laboratory, or their agents or employees.